kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - upload file via single put.
 Up to 5GB.
 Single stream of upload.
 - multipart upload: parallel uploading = faster. if individual part fails - you need to rewrite the individual part
 - recommendation: more then 100 MB = multipart upload
+- In an S3 multipart upload, an object can be broken up into 10,000 parts.
 - s3 supports encryption at rest (on drive) and at transfer (ssl). at rest not encrypted by default
 - client side encryption - you're responsible for encryption of data (do it manually)
 - server side encryption with customer managed keys (**SSE-C**).
 S3 encrypt and decrypt data, but you're manage keys.
 You provide the key to s3, you tracks key rotation